These are some of the most frequently asked questions by our members.

 What is in the Members Area?

 The current DWGA By-Laws, financials, membership meeting minutes and photos are posted in the menu box along the left edge of the Members Home Page.

 Tournament Registration is available here for members only.
-A choice can be made to register online using your credit card or download a paper registration form for mail in.
+We only accept online registration using your credit card.

 The Members Directory, with complete contact information, aids in finding your new playing partner.

 Membership Renewal Timeline

 Following are the important dates to know as we prepare for the 2021 season.

 There are two requirements for membership in the DWGA; home club membership and a valid, current USGA handicap index.
 To be sure you will have no problems renewing your membership on February 16, you can check these two requirements in advance.
 Starting this year new members may join starting Feb 16th also.
 Renewing members must log into the MEMBER'S AREA and follow the instructions completely.
 New members can only join from the HOME page.
 Click on Membership in the blue horizontal menu at the top of the page and scroll down to Join DWGA and click.